 - 1. Exhibits in this division are open to educational displays or promotional posters.
 Follow copyright laws as explained in the General Rules as you are preparing your exhibit.
 Take care to select durable materials to withstand fair conditions. - 2.
-Entries will prominently incorporate the 4-H Clover with KSRE co-branding and should include the Kansas 4-H Shooting Sports emblem.
-Failure to do so will penalize entry one ribbon color. - 3.
 The exhibit size rule will be strictly enforced.
-Exhibits exceeding the size guidelines will be penalized one ribbon color. - 4.
-Educational Display: must be the standard tri-fold board ONLY, must not exceed standard tri-fold: 3'x4'; no additional table space available for promotional brochures or display items; content not to exceed display board borders. - 5.
-Promotional Posters: must be flat and no larger than 22"x30"; content not to exceed display board borders. will be displayed on wall. - 6.
-Notebooks: no larger than $8 \frac{1}{2}$ x 11". - 7.
-Exhibitors must comply with state and federal laws and the Fair Board. - 8.
+Exhibits exceeding the size guidelines will be penalized one ribbon color. - 3.
+Educational Display: must be the standard tri-fold board ONLY, must not exceed standard tri-fold: 3'x4'; no additional table space available for promotional brochures or display items; content not to exceed display board borders. - 4.
+Promotional Posters: must be flat and no larger than 22"x30"; content not to exceed display board borders. will be displayed on wall. - 5.
+Notebooks: no larger than $8\frac{1}{2}$ x 11". - 6.
+Exhibitors must comply with state and federal laws and the Fair Board. - 7.
 No "live" ammunition containing propellant or explosive powders may be used in any display.
-An inert substitution must be used in lieu of powder and "live" ammunition, the substitution must be clearly described on the back of the poster, display or in a notebook. - 9.
-The Gove County Fair Board is not liable for the loss or damage of any personal property included as part of your poster, display or notebook. - 10.
-Name, county or district, age and year in project should be on the front of the poster, display or notebook. - 11.
-Exhibit topics regarding firearm care, handling, and shooting will only be accepted from Extension Units with 4-H Certified Shooting Sports Programs. - 12.
+An inert substitution must be used in lieu of powder and "live" ammunition, the substitution must be clearly described on the back of the poster, display or in a notebook. - 8.
+The Gove County Fair Board is not liable for the loss or damage of any personal property included as part of your poster, display or notebook. - 9.
+Name, county or district, age and year in project should be on the front of the poster, display or notebook. - 10.
+Exhibit topics regarding firearm care, handling, and shooting will only be accepted from Extension Units with 4-H Certified Shooting Sports Programs. - 11.
 Exhibits will not be accepted if they are related to reloads. - CLASS 300 Educational Display Must be directly related to the 4-H Shooting Sports project (standard tri-fold boards only, no larger than 3'x4') - CLASS 301 Promotional Poster Must promote 4-H Shooting Sports - CLASS 302 Notebook Contents pertain to some phase, results, story of information about 4-H Shooting Sports